kensanata/mastodon-archive/README.md

 # Installation

-The following command will install `mastodon_archive` all its
+The following command will install `mastodon-archive` all its
 dependencies:

 ```bash